-Keller performed a first-of-its-kind testing program to verify load capacity required of the tangent bearing elements (TBEs) for one of the tallest buildings in South Florida.
+Keller performed a first-of-its-kind testing program to verify the load capacity required of the tangent bearing elements (TBEs) for one of the tallest buildings in South Florida.

 Echo Brickell is a 57-story building including 5-star restaurants, retail space, infinity pool, luxury condominiums, and a penthouse suite – all on a 16,000 sq ft footprint.
 The original drilled shafts system was over budget with a long schedule.
 HJ Foundation provided an alternative deep foundation solution within the budget and required time frame.

 Keller’s engineering team worked with the geotechnical and structural engineers to design-build a Tangent Bearing Element (TBE), a new foundation element developed by Keller a few months prior to the beginning of the project.
-A TBE is a group of auger cast piles drilled tangent to one another, providing a load capacity similar to other foundation elements with bigger cross sections.
+A TBE is a group of auger cast piles drilled tangent to one another, providing a load capacity similar to other foundation elements with bigger cross-sections.

-Working with a new technology, such as TBEs, always has its risks.
+Working with new technology, such as TBEs, always has its risks.
 Consequently, the City of Miami required an extensive first-of-its-kind test pile program, including constructing pile caps for groups of two and four piles.
 After self-performing the entire test pile program, we demonstrated that TBEs performed better in Miami limestone than a drilled shaft had on previous high rises.
 We completed the project by installing over 150, 36-in.-diameter piles to depths of 122 ft below grade ahead of schedule and without any injuries.